radivoje-v/depth-anything-v2/README.md

 - `--input-size` (optional): Needs to be `518` since the onnx graph is frozen with that fixed input shape.
 - `--pred-only` (optional): Only save the predicted depth map, without raw image.
 - `--grayscale` (optional): Save the grayscale depth map, without applying color palette.
-- `--quantized_model` (optional): filename of quantized model, if running inference on quantized model
+- `--quantized_model_name` (optional): filename of quantized model, if running inference on quantized model
+- `--metric` (optional): include this if running inference on the metric model

 ### Evaluating the validation model